MacLemon/CongressChecklist/README.md

 - Peroxides
 - Samsung Galaxy Note 7
 - Batteries >=100Wh
-- Self Balancing Scooters (Hoverboards)
+- Self Balancing Scooters(Hoverboards), unless you remove the battery.
 - (strong) rare-earths Magnets (really small and weak magnets, like the needle of a compass, are okay)